ewen-lbh/style-baner/README.md

 You can make your own call, or delete this one, obviously.

 ## Notifying style bans
 When a style is removed (or rather set to `none`), an `alert` dialog pops up, warning you about how many elements have been changed.
-It also appends a warning at the end of the `title` attribute (or creates one if the element doesn't have one).
+It also appends a warning at the end of the `title` attribute (or creates it if the element doesn't have one).

 ## Multiple style bans
 Since each call to the function generates an alert popup, you can disable them by setting the second function argument to `false`.